inlets/docs.inlets.dev/docs/index.md

 Common use-cases include:

-* Exposing local endpoints on the Internet
+* Exposing local HTTPS, TCP, or websocket endpoints on the Internet
+* Replacing SaaS tunnels that are too restrictive
 * Self-hosting from a homelab or on-premises datacenter
 * Deploying and monitoring apps across multiple locations
+* Receiving webhooks and testing OAuth integrations
 * Remote customer support

-> What is your strategy for connecting existing applications to the public cloud?
-Read: [The Simple Way To Connect Existing Apps to Public Cloud](https://inlets.dev/blog/2021/04/07/simple-hybrid-cloud.html).
+> Do you want to connect to hundreds of remote services without exposing them on the Internet?
+You may be looking for [inlets uplink](https://docs.inlets.dev/uplink/overview/)

 ## How does it work?